OxfordRSE/NTDMC_trachoma_pipeline/README.md

 # 2 - Sample an ensemble of parameter sets using AMIS

-Model parameters are *????*
+**What are the model parameters?**

-We want to find the right transmission model parameters at each location.
-Based on geostatistical data (obseverd distribution of parameters at different locations), we use the AMIS algorithm to sample a set of 200 parameters from a distribution that best matches the observed distribution of parameters.
+We want to find the right transmission model parameters at each location (Implementation Unit).
+We start from geostatistical data that represents the observed distribution of parameters at IUs.
+We use the AMIS algorithm to sample a set of 200 parameters from a distribution that best matches the observed distribution of parameters.

 With these parameters and the associated statistical weight, we can then run 200 simulations and predict prevalence statistics at each